exunclan/encore-2020/web/ext-SOLVED/README.md

 ## Exploit

-- Upload PHp revshell using burp as given in the first link above
+- Upload PHP revshell using burp as given in the first link above
 - Use AWS to revshell to avoid double NAT issues, since there's no openvpn tunnel